greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/tracking-research-velocity_1.md

 ---
-title: "Tracking research velocity"
+title: Tracking research velocity
-description: "How we track research velocity."
+description: How we track research velocity.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/tracking-research-velocity_1/
+linkTitle: Tracking research velocity
+type: docs
 ---

 Research issues that are actual research efforts/projects should have one of the following labels: